A Mighty Girl's top picks of books about girls and their beloved canine companions!

-In honor of these beloved companions, we're sharing our favorite stories about Mighty Girls and their canine companions.
+In honor of National Dog Day, we're sharing our favorite stories about Mighty Girls and their canine companions.
 These books celebrate all the love that a dog can give to their girl, as well as the power of that connection to push girls and women to do more than they'd ever thought themselves capable of.
 At the same time, they provide a reminder that your relationship with a pet is a two-way street, and that taking responsibility for a dog means putting in the work necessary to care for your devoted pal!
 Whether dogs have been a part of her life for years, or she's just discovering how special they can be, there's a book here that she'll love.

 Books about Mighty Girls and Their Dogs